jmccormac01/DONUTS_ACP/README.md

       1. This will take a series of images while nudging the telescope up/down/left/right in between and measuring the offsets.
       1. The pattern is repeated 10 times and the results are returned at the end.
    1. The resulting scales and directions from ```calibrate_pulse_guide.py``` should be added the instrument configuration file under the parameters ```PIX2TIME``` and ```DIRECTIONS```.
 Example values can be seen in the config file above.
+   1. If using a GEM, this process should be repeated on the opposite side of the meridian and the config updated accordingly.

 If a camera is removed, rotated or the telescope is modified in any way requiring a new pointing model, then the ```pulseGuide``` command should be recalibrated using the steps above.